HussainAther/philosophy/causality/contextualemergence.md

  but we only need to look at any example, such as the emergence of transcriptome interactions from how a genome itself structures itself, to realize that these properties come about only at the higher levels, and, therefore, involve phenomena that are not completely reducible to mathematics.
-Biologist Peter Corning argued in "The Re-Emergence of "Emergence": A Venerable Concept in Search of a Theory" that whole systems produce unique combined effects that may involve the context between and the interactions with the system and its environment
+Biologist Peter Corning argued in "The Re-Emergence of "Emergence": A Venerable Concept in Search of a Theory" that whole systems produce unique combined effects that may involve the context between and the interactions with the system and its environment.

 Contextual emergence has been originally conceived as a relation between levels of descriptions, not levels of nature: It addresses questions of epistemology rather than ontology.
 In agreement with Esfeld,